ibm-cloud-docs/vmware/install-evault-backup-client-vmware.md

 Enter the WebCC user name for this server.

 4. Enter the **EVault Backup user name** for the WebCC username.
-For more information about viewing your EVault Backup name, see [View EVault Backup Storage Details](/docs/infrastructure/Backup?topic=Backup-GettingStarted#viewing-evault-backup-storage-details-in-ibm-cloud-infrastructure-customer-portal).
+For more information about viewing your EVault Backup name, see [Accessing and viewing IBM Cloud Backup storage details in the Console](/docs/infrastructure/Backup?topic=Backup-GettingStarted#viewing-evault-backup-storage-details-in-ibm-cloud-infrastructure-customer-portal).
 5. Enter the EVault Backup Password as the input for the prompt that requests the WebCC password.
 6. When the installation finishes, a completion message appears, and the Agent daemon runs.